odoo/documentation/odoo_sh/getting_started/first_module.rst

   unidecode

-Then use the library in your module, for instance to remove any special characters in the name field of your model.
+Then use the library in your module, for instance to remove accents from characters in the name field of your model.

 Open the file *models/models.py*.